Dr. Penny Pincher has a Ph.D. in engineering and loves animals. He has raised peacocks, chickens, sheep, dogs, cats, rabbits, and pigs.

 A cross between the Maltese and Shih-Tzu breeds, the Malshi reaches an adult size of about 10 inches tall and 10 pounds in weight.
 It’s hard to imagine how small this dog is until you pick it up.
 It looks and acts like a full-sized dog that has been shrunk down to a ridiculously small size.

 Key Attributes of Malshi Breed Dogs

-Amazingly small!
-A Malshi is like a dog that has been shrunk to the size of a small teddy bear, with an adult weight is about 10 pounds.
-The small size makes it very easy to take a Malshi with you in the car.
-A Malshi would easily fit in a small pet carrier to carry on an airplane.
+Malshi are an amazingly small breed!
+A Malshi is like a dog that has been shrunk to the size of a small teddy bear, with an adult weight of about 10 pounds.
+The small size makes it very easy to take this breed with you in the car.
+This dog would easily fit in a small pet carrier to carry on an airplane.

 A Malshi's long coat will require brushing on a regular basis.
-Good news: Malshi dogs are so small that brushing doesn't take long.
+Good news: These dogs are so small that brushing doesn't take long.